SMALL PHONE

 If you were involved in an accident with someone driving on behalf of a company insured by Sentry, we’ll work with you and your insurance provider to resolve the claim efficiently—and fairly.

-Once you’ve gathered your bearings and have the information you need, reach out to us as soon as you can following the accident.
+Reach out to us as soon as you can following the accident.
 Visit our Claims page and click Report as guest >.
 Or, if you’d prefer to speak to one of our knowledgeable claims representatives, call us at 800-473-6879.

 Accident scene and a Dairyland logo